-So, you’ve got a new bike.
-Now what?
-All bicycles require some setup to ensure you’ll be comfortable and safe while riding.
-Basic bike maintenance will also help the parts of your bike last longer.
-If you’re new to cycling, learning how to setup and maintain your bike can be an intimidating step.
-But, with some knowledge and practice, you can feel confident knowing your bike is ready to roll for each ride.
+Congrats on getting a new bike: now is a great time to learn how to maintain your bike to keep it running smoothly for years to come.
+All bicycles require some setup to ensure you’ll be comfortable and safe so you can focus on having fun while riding.
+Basic bike maintenance will also help the components of your bike last longer.
+If you’re new to cycling, learning how to set up and maintain your bike is a fun and empowering part of learning a new skill, and we are here to help you feel confident knowing your bike is ready to roll for each ride.

 Check out some of our favorite DIY beginner bike maintenance tips below!